-The COMPAQ PORTABLE III is actually

-half the size of our first portable computer,
+The COMPAQ PORTABLE III is actually half the size of our first portable computer, yet it's considerably more powerful.

 RAM.
 These performance enhancements work together to avoid bottlenecks and increase information flow.
 They also make the COMPAQ PORTABLE III the fastest portable computer in the world.